tsackton/taelgar/Campaigns/Dunmari Frontier/Treasure/Treasure from Agata/Mirror of Soul Trapping.md

 > (mirror)
 > `$=dv.view("_scripts/view/get_Affiliations")`
 >> `$=dv.view("_scripts/view/get_Whereabouts")`

+%%need to decide if this is a one-off item, unique, or a representative of a class of items, and refactor text as appropriate %%

 This 4’ heavy silvered mirror, weighing around 50 lb, is made of solid metal, polished to a silvered reflective surface on one side.
 The back side is etched in numerous strange languages, which [[Delwath]] understood to be incantations binding twelve extradimensional cells to the mirror.